-VEC Var Evidence currenting tentencertation of tencer for tentencertation YES Yes Evidence supporting representation or reason for representation.
-Or No Please use continuation sheet as required То YES The prevent DDS is Promised Lisense Helder for Ovel Mines prevent TES The proposed DPS is Premises Licence Holder for Oval Wines. crime and Evidence of multiple incidents of breaches of licence including sales of disorder illegal/illicit products, evidence of drugs paraphernalia and residue of cocaine uisoidei in various areas of premises.
+YES Yes Evidence supporting representation or reason for representation.
+Or Please use continuation sheet as required L No To prevent crime and disorder YES The proposed DPS is Premises Licence Holder for Oval Wines.
+Evidence of multiple incidents of breaches of licence including sales of illegal/illicit products, evidence of drugs paraphernalia and residue of cocaine in various areas of premises.
 The proposed DPS has been made aware of these breaches, has been warned in writing by SLO Akroyd, and has been viewed on video footage at the scene of crime and disorder.
 Police have access to this video footage for evidence.
 Disruption and violent disorder by customers around the vicinity of Oval Wines, regarding activities, including gang related fights, and believed drug exchanges and dealings.
 Members of the 'Oval gang' use this as their hub, and constantly frequent the shop and gather in close proximity outside.
 Meeting in large numbers as many as 20 to 30 people, smoking and believed to be dealing drugs.
 There is evidence of drug use in the shop, due to residue being found within that shop, there is no chance of the prospective DPS/owner, who attends the shop on a daily basis, not to being aware of this.
 There are various Intelligence reports which refer to drugs and young males attending the premises, some as young as 11 years of age and there is cause for concern.
 Knife carrying has also been mentioned.
-Local authority CCTV has shown recently suspects at the Oval in possession of large machetes chasing this group, (many of whom are children), and some have sought refuge in Oval Wines. (many of whom are children), and some have sought reluge in Oval wines.
-Public YES As above, the proposed DPS has been on scene when. safety • disruption and violent disorder, by customers around the vicinity of Oval Wines, include gang related fights, and believed drug exchanges and dealings, causing distress and alarm to other businesses and their customers. То As already stated, members of the 'Oval gang' use this as their hub, and prevent YES constantly frequent the shop and gather in close proximity outside. public These males have, and are, causing distress and anti-social behaviour nuisance in and around the Oval shopping precinct.
+Local authority CCTV has shown recently suspects at the Oval in possession of large machetes chasing this group, (many of whom are children), and some have sought refuge in Oval Wines.
+Public safety YES As above, the proposed DPS has been on scene when. disruption and violent disorder, by customers around the vicinity of Oval Wines, include gang related fights, and believed drug exchanges and dealings, causing distress and alarm to other businesses and their customers.
+To prevent public nuisance YES As already stated, members of the 'Oval gang' use this as their hub, and constantly frequent the shop and gather in close proximity outside.
+These males have, and are, causing distress and anti-social behaviour in and around the Oval shopping precinct.
 Meeting in large numbers as many as 20 to 30 people, smoking and believed to be dealing drugs.
 Using foul and abusive language, intimidating people visiting the precinct and causing a nuisance to customers and other local businesses.
 Statement from Policed Sergeant Fathers, NPT, produced.
 The proposed DPS/owner is aware and there is video footage of him on scene when the gang have entered and exited the premises, during an incident.
-Ta VEO To YES With merculate the function of diliting $f = 1$, $1 = 1$, $1 = 1$, $1 = 1$ protect With regard to the 'protection of children from harm,' as already stated. there is children evidence of drug use in the $Page 26$ to residue being found within that shop, (also there are concerns and gang related ASB), there is no chance of the prospective DPS/owner, who attends the shop on a daily basis, not to being aware of this.
-There are various Intelligence reports which refer to drugs and young males attending the premises, some as young as 11 years of age and there is cause for concern.
-Knife carrying has also been mentioned.
-Local authority CCTV has shown recently suspects at the Oval in possession of large machetes chasing this group, (many of whom are children), and some have sought refuge in Oval Wines.
-When requested the licensee and owner/applicant, have been unable to provide footage that shows this incident.
-This CCTV would be vital in the fight against knife and gang violence.
-It is also a condition of the premises licence, (Condition 1 of Annex 2) that The Oval Wines have CCTV in place which will record and retain unedited images for up to 30 days and which will be made available to any Responsible Authority on request.
-No calls to Police were received from the premises at the time of this incident.
+To protect children YES With regard to the 'protection of children from harm,' as already stated. there is evidence of drug use in the page 28 to residue being found within that shop, (also

+rospective f this.

+ing males cause for has shown this group, hes.
+When de footage and gang t The Oval or up to 30 uest. incident.

+t or ue